Wesztman/glrl/README.md

 Next run

-`./glrl.sh`
+`./rlgl.sh`

 or in the above example with network namespaces

-`sudo ./glrl.sh`
+`sudo ./rlgl.sh`

 since it needs to run `ip netns exec`.

-and glrl will show the current status.
+and rlgl will show the current status.

 ![image.png](docs/image.png)